By Eily VanderMeer, Director of Communications

 The best part of these universal principles of influence is that they are scientifically based, they can be taught and learned by people in all cultures and in any situation.
 Persuasion and influence used to be thought of as art forms, a talent you were either born with or weren’t.
 Lucky for us, this is incorrect.
 By studying and practicing the six Principles of Persuasion, any one of us can learn to apply them towards building better relationships.
-Watch the video below for an entertaining explanation of the six principles.
+Watch our animated video with over 11 million vies below for an entertaining explanation of the six principles.

 Another aspect that sets Dr. Cialdini’s research apart is its focus on ethics.
 Applying these Principles of Persuasion ethically builds stronger, long-term relationships.
 With six principles to choose from, one or more should always be available, without using manipulation.
 Being unethical might get immediate results, but once you are found out to be dishonest, the relationship is soured.
 It is in your best interest to employ the principles ethically if you want the relationship to last.
 Watch the video below for Dr. Cialdini’s view on being ethically influenced.